 Settling down in his chair and tucking himself into his desk, Doil paused a moment and stared out the window, or rather tried to; all he could see were, of course, the lists he had posted there.
 Then he took out a fresh piece of paper, readied his pen, and started writing.
 The note prepared, he copied it several more times, sealed all of the copies, and hurried down the hall to the castle steward’s office, where he delivered the notes along with instructions that they be sent out to all of the governors and nobility immediately.
 He also instructed the man to prepare for the cremation ceremony and the investment ceremony, but that there would be no associated feasts.
 It was difficult to tell if the steward was more relieved by the lesser amount of work that would be required, or traumatized by the digression from standard protocol.

 That finished, he returned to his own office, where he wished that he could sit down and begin working on Kiluron’s speeches, but instead he turned his attention to more pressing concerns.
 If he could at least arrange for a full staff of ministers, it would make his job more manageable.
 There was one step to take immediately, though for some reason Doil dreaded accomplishing it.
-He delayed by penning rejection letters to the morning’s interviewees, and sending out additional invitations to interviews to some accomplished Merolate academics whose papers he had read.
+He delayed by penning rejection letters to the morning’s interviewees and sending out additional invitations for interviews to some accomplished Merolate academics whose papers he had read.
 Then, unable to explain away his delaying tactics to himself any longer, he pushed up from his desk again and set off to find Borivat.

 Not surprisingly, he found Borivat in one of the castle’s studies, two books propped open on either side of him, and a half-filled sheet of paper laid out on the desk in front of him.
 It was often Borivat’s habit to write essays while he was reading; he claimed it allowed him to reach a fuller and more detailed understanding of the texts.
 Having tried it, Doil found that he didn’t derive those same benefits, though he had spent plenty of time writing just such essays at Borivat’s insistence.
 Hesitantly, he knocked on the door.